-I am interested in understanding what new physical laws may be discovered beyond the Standard Model of Particle Physics.
-A couple of years ago, the ATLAS and CMS experiments at the Large Hadron Collider at CERN have confirmed that the Higgs boson is not just theorists' idle speculation, but that it exists and has a mass of 125.5 GeV.
-The Higgs discovery marks a milestone in our efforts to understand the Physics of electroweak symmetry breaking, but it does not close the chapter on the Higgs or on the Standard Model.
-The trouble is that even after the discovery we still do not understood why there are three generations of quarks and leptons, why they have their peculiar pattern of masses and mixing, what makes up the Dark Matter and Dark Energy in the Universe, and why CP symmetry is violated only in the weak interactions.
-And even the Higgs particle itself poses new questions because in the Standard Model the Higgs mass suffers from a quantum instability.
-Attempts at curing this instability have motivated much of my work in the past on Supersymmetry, Extra Dimensions and Little Higgs Theories.
+In particle physics, ATLAS and CMS at CERN have discovered the Higgs boson, have measured its mass, and have begun to test the standard model predictions for its couplings.
+The Higgs discovery marked a milestone in our understanding of electroweak symmetry breaking, but it did not close the chapter on the Higgs or on the Standard Model.
+We still do not understand why there are three generations of quarks and leptons, why they have their peculiar pattern of masses and mixing, what makes up the Dark Matter and Dark Energy in the Universe, and why CP symmetry is violated only in the weak interactions.
+And even the Higgs field itself poses new questions because in the Standard Model the Higgs mass suffers from a quantum instability.
+Trying to cure this instability has motivated much of my work on Supersymmetry, Extra Dimensions and Little Higgs Theories.
 Recently, a new "relaxion" mechanism was proposed as a dynamical origin for the Higgs mass which could solve the quantum instability problem.
 I am constructing new models which implement the relaxion mechanism with the goal of finding a simpler model.